petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-an-action-executor.md

 1. Click the _Add_ button (![Add](../../../images/icon-add.png)).

-1. Enter something into the Title and Content fields, then click _Submit for Publication_.
+1. Enter something into the Title and Content fields, then click _Submit for Workflow_.

 1. Back in the main Blogs view, confirm that the entry is visible and that the status is marked as _Pending_.